• Skip to primary navigation

 Rolling the Almond Flour Pizza Crust

 I use ¼ inch square dowels as guides to roll out the dough.
-Once the dough is combined, place the dough in between pieces of parchment.
+Once the dough is combined, place the dough in between pieces of parchment paper.
 Place the dowels on top of the parchment and roll out the dough.

 almond flour pizza crust rolled out and ready for blind baking.
 Cleveland cooking.